-Substitute ‘black cab’ for your product/service and this exercise can be applied to anything.
-The point is, if we’re making an emotional connection to a product/service, why do marketeers insist on pushing a features-led pitch?
+Substitute ‘black cab’ for your product/service and this exercise can be applied to anything to help you make an emotional connection (even to something seemingly boring, like cloud storage!).

 People buy based on their emotions

 As a rule, if you feel something you do something.
-Make me angry and I’ll probably vent on Twitter.
+Make me angry and I’ll probably vent online.
 Make me fall in love with a gorgeous pair of glittery shoes and I’ll buy them.
 So when you’re writing about your product/service, you need to make the reader feel something.

-I was recently reading ‘Contagious ’, which is a fabulous book about how to give content the best chance of going viral.
-In one of the chapters it talks about emotion.
+In ‘Contagious ’, a fabulous book about how to give your content the best chance of going viral, it talks about emotion.
 Specifically, if you want people to share your content, you have to induce a ‘high-arousal’ emotion, such as excitement, awe, amusement, anger, anxiety – anything that gets your blood pumping and gives you butterflies in your tummy.

 Therefore, if you’re to achieve extensive brand awareness, you have to drop the features-led copy, and instead, opt for something more engaging that hooks people in, and compels them to share it with others.

 Don’t be a ‘me-too’

 “We’re a trusted partner.”